 In 2017, the American College of Physicians began recommending acupuncture for both chronic and acute low back pain.10

-The Acupuncture Evidence Project 11 found evidence for the effectiveness of acupuncture for 117 conditions, with stronger evidence for acupuncture’s effectiveness for some conditions than others.
+The Acupuncture Evidence Project 11 found evidence for the effectiveness of acupuncture for 117 conditions.
 Conditions with strongest evidence supporting the effectiveness of acupuncture include:

 - Allergic rhinitis (perennial & seasonal)